 Work Element 3 - This work element is comprised of transportation planning that directly supports the development of projects included in the Regional Transportation Plan (RTP) or the development of RTPs.
-Key studies included in Work Element 3 for FFY 2020 include:
+Key studies included in Work Element 3 for FFY 2021 include:

 - Task 3.1 Regional Bicycle and Pedestrian Planning supports local and regional Complete Streets planning to accommodate all modes of transportation.
-As part of this task, PVPC will utilize the statewide Potential for Everyday Biking metric to gaps in the regional bicycle and pedestrian network. - Task 3.2 Transit System Surveys and Route Implementation works in cooperation with PVTA to survey, monitor, and assess the quality of their fixed route and paratransit services.
-A northern service area fixed route onboard customer survey will be performed to assist in improving the quality of transit service in this area. - Task 3.3 Regional Freight Planning assists in the planning of the efficient movement of all forms of freight.
-This task will utilize Truck Travel Time Reliability data for the region to identify existing freight bottlenecks. - Task 3.4 Regional Congestion Management Process Project Development analyzes regional travel time data along major transportation corridors to confirm areas of congestions.
+As part of this task, PVPC will develop a user survey of the Westfield Columbia River Greenway and Southwick Rail Trail. - Task 3.2 Transit System Surveys and Route Implementation works in cooperation with PVTA to survey, monitor, and assess the quality of their fixed route and paratransit services.
+A northern service area fixed route onboard customer survey started in the spring of 2020 will be finalized to assist in improving the quality of transit service in this area. - Task 3.3 Regional Freight Planning assists in the planning of the efficient movement of all forms of freight.
+This task will utilize safety and traffic count data to expand on the analysis started as part of the regional freight plan. - Task 3.4 Regional Congestion Management Process Project Development analyzes regional travel time data along major transportation corridors to confirm areas of congestions.
 Staff will utilize data available through FHWA's National Performance Management Research Data Set (NPMRDS) to update the regional congested corridor ranking.
-This data will also be used to analyze congestion on all Interstate and NHS off-ramps. - Task 3.5 Regional Pavement Management will analyze the data collected under task 2.6 in the communities of Granby, Hadley, Hampden, Monson, Southwick and Ware. - Task 3.6 Regional Performance Measures Assessment is intended to focus on the federal planning emphasis area of "transitioning to performance-based planning and programming."
+The MPO will work with the JTC to identify a planning study to reduce congestion at a local bottleneck.
+This task also incorporates Intelligent Transportation System (ITS) related planning.
+A study of Main and Park Streets in the Town of Belchertown, MA is also included as part of this task - Task 3.5 Regional Pavement Management will analyze the data collected under Task 2.6 in the communities of Chester, Chesterfield, Cummington, Easthampton, Goshen, Hatfield, Huntington, Northampton, Plainfield, Westhampton, Williamsburg and Worthington. - Task 3.6 Regional Performance Measures Assessment is intended to focus on the federal planning emphasis area of "transitioning to performance-based planning and programming."
 Staff will continue to review and assess adopted regional performance targets and score projects for the TIP using the regional Transportation Evaluation Criteria.
+PM2 and PM3 targets will be updated in the fall of 2020 as part of this task.

-- Task 3.7 Regional Safety and Planning Studies will begin an update of the Regional Top 100 High Crash Intersections and Safety Compass reports.
-An addendum to the regional at-grade shared use path crossings study will incorporate more crossing locations and seek to advance preferred strategies based on classifications of at grade crossings. - Task 3.9 Climate Change Implementation will update regional Climate Action Strategies and develop corresponding tools that can be implemented in the coming years to assist in reducing the impacts of climate change. - Task 3.10 Green Streets and Infrastructure planning reduces the environmental impacts of streets, roads, and municipal infrastructure.
-This task will review and update strategies within the regional Green Infrastructure Plan and its corresponding toolkit.
+- Task 3.7 Regional Safety and Planning Studies will finalize the update of the Safety Compass report started as part of the FFY2020 UPWP.
+Staff will also work in cooperation with MassDOT and the Town of West Springfield to develop an implementation study to advance the recommendations of the 2019 Route 20 Road Safety Audit. - Task 3.8 Climate Change Implementation will update regional Climate Action Strategies and develop corresponding tools that can be implemented in the coming years to assist in reducing the impacts of climate change.
+This task also serves to advance Municipal Vulnerability Preparedness as related to infrastructure through culvert assessments. - Task 3.9 Green Streets and Infrastructure planning reduces the environmental impacts of streets, roads, and municipal infrastructure.
+This task will review and update strategies within the regional Green Infrastructure Plan conduct green infrastructure retrofit mapping in select communities.

 Work Element 4 - Work Element 4 consists of transportation planning activities that support the day to day operations of the regional transportation system.
-Key tasks included as part of Work Element 4 included regional fixed route and paratransit planning, bicycle and pedestrian planning, and local technical assistance.
+Key tasks included as part of Work Element 4 include regional fixed route and paratransit planning, bicycle and pedestrian planning, and local technical assistance.
 Federal and state funded transportation planning studies such as Scenic Byway Studies that are funded outside of the region's allotted Planning (PL) and Section 5303 budgets are also included as part of Work Element 4.